prantikseal/proof-of-work-ideas-bot/README.md

-# Proof of Work Ideas Bot
+# Proof of Work Ideas Bot🤖

 A simple discord bot with slash commands in discord and here they are categorized inside slash commands.
 To Test the live bot join